 Ask anyone, and they’ll probably tell you that women with wavy hair have it made.
 Their naturally beachy texture is desirable for anyone who loves a wash-and-go styling routine.
-Plus, wavy tresses can be blown out to perfection and are great for holding curls—making this hair type truly the best of both worlds.
+Plus, wavy tresses can be blown out to perfection and can hold curls for hours—making this hair type truly the best of both worlds.

 If you’re blessed with natural wavy hair, a proper care and styling routine is key to maintaining the look and feel of your gorgeous texture.
-Whether your wavy mane is dark brown or ash blonde, keep scrolling for the care tips you need.
+Below, we’re breaking down everything you need to know about to care for natural wavy hair.

 Choose the right chop.

 It’s no secret that natural wavy hair looks stunning all on its own.
 There are, however, ways of making your wavy mane stand out.
 Step one is finding the haircut that best suits your hair type.

 If you're working with fine hair, lengthier haircuts might weigh your waves down.
 Instead, opt for a shoulder-length blunt cut or a short layered haircut to naturally amp up your texture.
 Feeling really bold?
 A pixie is one of the most flattering cuts for showing off your natural texture.
 Not to mention: It’s super easy to style!

 If your wavy strands are on the thicker side, ask your stylist for a long or short haircut with tons of layers to eliminate any bulk.

 Healthy hair rule number one: Don’t let split ends linger for too long.
 Once you’ve achieved your perfect haircut, you’ll still need to head to the salon every few months or so to keep your ends split-end free.
 How often you should trim, however, depends on your specific hair type and your daily styling practices.
 Those who heat style or bleach their manes frequently may have more hair damage, and therefore should snip their ends off more often to keep them healthy.